miltontan/miltontan.github.io/_pages/links.md

 ## Being a Student
 <ul style="list-style-type:disk">
+  <li><a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005484">Ten simple rules to make the most out of your undergraduate research career by Megan Yu & Yu-Min Kuo</a></li>

   <li><a href="https://howtogradschoolwhilepoor.blogspot.com/">How to Grad School While Poor by Karra Shimabukuro</a></li>
   <li><a href="https://jdkincaid.wordpress.com/">First Gen Grads blog by John Kincaid</a></li>
   <li><a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.0030229">Ten Simple Rules for Graduate Students by Jenny Gu & Philip Bourne</a></li>